-This article, the last in the series, explores the fourth world-ruling empire of Daniel 2.
-Explained further in Daniel 7 as a terrifying beast, this empire and its "horns" play a role down to the return of Christ!
+The fourth empire of Daniel 2 is explained further in Daniel 7 as a terrifying beast.
+This empire and its horns play a role down to the return of Christ!

 Richard Ritenbaugh describes how the Greek Empire under Alexander the Great and his successors fulfills the imagery in Daniel 2.

 Martin Collins, reminding us that Daniel had received wisdom, influence, and health from God, also points out that God placed Daniel in a position of greater influence after He exposed Him to greater danger.
 God is sovereign over our lives in every circums. . .

 Martin Collins, focusing on the doubling of prophecy in Daniel 7-8, partly written in Aramaic and partly in Hebrew, and chock full of overlapping vivid images and visions, urges that both Chapters expose the certainty of the termination of Gentile kingdoms. . .

 Revelation 18 indicates that Babylon will receive horrific punishment and ultimate doom in the future.
 We are warned to come out of her lest we receive her fate.
 Babylon is a symbol for a political-economic-religious system, just as Egypt is a symbol for s. . .

 Prophecy has many purposes, but it is never intended to open the future to mere curiosity.
 Its higher purpose is to give guidance to the heirs of salvation.